Manage Threat Detection Policies

 Select Type: Select the policy type and define the policy parameters.
 Note: The

-Add rules: Add or edit the rules to be used.
+Add Rules: Add or edit the rules to be used, if needed.
+Some policy types already include the allowable rules.

 Enable and Save the policy.